Andrea-vicari/Cash_Calculator/README.md

 ## FILES:

-JS FILES:<br>
+JS FILES:
-Report.js: File for the report page, in charge of listing all the valid transactions and save them in a JSON file.<br>
+Report.js: File for the report page, in charge of listing all the valid transactions and save them in a JSON file.
-Cash_Register.js: File for the Calculator page, in charge of calculating the Cash, update the Drawer and generate a list of transactions.<br>
+Cash_Register.js: File for the Calculator page, in charge of calculating the Cash, update the Drawer and generate a list of transactions.
-CSS FILES:<br>
+CSS FILES:
-Custom.css: File for CSS cusortmizations
+Custom.css: File for CSS customizations